Darkness4/auth-htmx/README.md

 - HTMX solution for SSR.
 - OAuth2 with Github Auth and OIDC.
 - (+CSRF protection measures for OAuth2 and all requests).
-- SQLite3 with SQLBoiler and golang-migrate.
+- SQLite3 with sqlc and golang-migrate.

 ## Motivation